rooseveltframework/roosevelt/README.md

 ===

 - `app.js`: main app file.
 Feel free to rename this, but make sure to update package.json's reference to it.
-- `bin`: folder with operating system-specfic executables for your app.
-  - `mac.command`: open this in Mac OS X to start your app graphically.
-  - `unix.sh`: open this in UNIX-like environments like Ubuntu or other Linux distros to start your app graphically.
-  - `windows.bat`: open this in Windows to start your app graphically.
 - `mvc`: folder for models, views, and controllers.
+All configurable via params (see below).
   - `controllers`: folder for controller files.
   - `models`: folder for model files.
   - `views`: folder for view files.
-- `lib`: Optional folder for any modules, utility libraries, or other dependencies your app may require which aren't in npm.
 - `node_modules`: a standard folder where all modules your app depends on (such as Roosevelt) are installed to.
 This folder is created by the `npm install` command.
-- `package.json`: a standard file for configuring your app.
+- `package.json`: a standard file in Node.js apps for configuring your app.
 - `public`: all contents within this folder will be exposed as static files.
-- `statics`: folder for CSS, images, JS files, and other statics.
+- `statics`: folder for source CSS, images, JS files, and other statics.
 Some of the contents of this folder are symlinked to from public, which you can configure (see below).
-  - `css`: folder for CSS files.
+  - `css`: folder for source CSS files.
-  - `images`: folder for image files.
+  - `images`: folder for source image files.
-  - `js`: folder for JS files.
+  - `js`: folder for source JS files.
 - `.gitignore`: a standard file which contains a list of files and folders to ignore if your project is in a  git repo.